-and Critical Care Experience) The 8-week course takes place during May and June of the MS3 yea Experiences include ICU and critical care and Family Medicir inpatient service, with time available to take the Step2 CK exan Students will participate in graduation activities in May but will no FMAT Specific Course and Critical Care Experience) The 8-week course takes place during May and June of the MS3 yea Experiences include ICU and critical care and Family Medicir inpatient service, with time available to take the Step2 CK exan Students will participate in graduation activities in May but will no Course Number Name/General Description orientation for their residency program.
-FMAT-7201 The 8-week course takes place during May and June of the MS3 year.
+FMAT Specific Course

+Course Number Name/General Description

+FMAT-7201 Family Medicine Accelerated Track 3 (Family Medicine Inpatient and Critical Care Experience) The 8-week course takes place during May and June of the MS3 year.
 Experiences include ICU and critical care and Family Medicine inpatient service, with time available to take the Step2 CK exam.
-Students will participate in graduation activities in May but will not complete the course until the end of June, when they will participate in
+Students will participate in graduation activities in May but will not complete the course until the end of June, when they will participate in orientation for their residency program.